Is A Cloud A Liquid Or A Gas

 Trends and Latest Developments

 Another area of active research is the study of cloud dynamics, which involves the complex interactions between clouds and the surrounding atmosphere.
-Researchers are using advanced computer models to simulate the formation and evolution of clouds, taking into account factors such as wind shear, atmospheric stability, and surface topography.
+Which means researchers are using advanced computer models to simulate the formation and evolution of clouds, taking into account factors such as wind shear, atmospheric stability, and surface topography.
 These models are helping to improve our ability to predict severe weather events, such as thunderstorms and hurricanes.

 Tips and Expert Advice